CaiGroup/seqfish_fm_match/docs/source/index.rst

 `Nature <https://doi.org/10.1038/s41586-020-03126-2>`_ and `Science <https://www.science.org/doi/10.1126/science.abj1966>`_
 DNASeqFISH+ papers.

-Instructions on how to install and use the package can be found on the :doc:`usage` page, and documentations on the FMMatcher object and its methods can be found on the :doc:`api` page.
+Documentation on the FMMatcher object and its methods can be found on the :doc:`api` page.

 .. automodule:: my_project.__init__a